Can Wisdom Teeth Lead To Overcrowding Of The Front Teeth?

 Wisdom Teeth Can Block Other Teeth

 Sometimes when a wisdom tooth grows in the mouth, it can block clear access to other healthy teeth in the area.
 This can cause a number of issues.
 It can prevent the patient from cleaning the teeth in that area, and it can also mean that the teeth are more likely to experience cavities and infections in time.
-In these instances, the dentist is likely to recommend wisdom tooth extraction as a way to ensure the patient has direct access to their healthy teeth.
+In these instances, the dentist is likely to recommend wisdom tooth extraction in Newmarket as a way to ensure the patient has direct access to their healthy teeth.

 Overcrowding challenges are not one of the core issues associated with wisdom teeth and their impact on the patient’s mouth.
 It’s important to work with your oral health specialist to assess wisdom tooth growth and how the teeth are affecting the surrounding area.
 Call our expert team now to learn more!